 This is a pretty big purchase.
 If you dip into your RRSP, it’s quite likely to put you waaaay over your normal income and tax rates for that year.

 This is the perfect scenario for your TFSA.
-If you saved for your boat using your TFSA, you can dip into your TFSA savings without increasing your income at all.
+Saved for your boat using your TFSA?
+Then you can dip into your TFSA savings without increasing your income at all.

 Compare the TFSA and RRSP using the marginal tax rate on the additional money you would have needed to withdraw from your RRSP to pay for the boat.